kathrinmzl/WanderWallet/README.md

 - *User accounts and login system*
 Implement a simple authentication system so multiple users can store and access their own trips independently.
 This would allow different travelers to use the app at the same time without interfering with each other’s data.

-These features would significantly improve the overall user experience and make the application more powerful in supporting effective budget tracking.
+These features would further improve the overall user experience and make the application more powerful in supporting effective budget tracking.

 ## Testing